 The arenas in which women have been fighting for equality for decades – sexual assault, equal pay, equality in child-rearing, etc. – are the same exact issues that increase our chances of being depressed!

 Clearly, depression is a feminist issue.

-So logically, one would think – improve equality for women, and reduce depression in women.
+So logically, one would think if we improve equality for women, we will reduce depression.

 According to the World Health Organization, this goes even further.
 Reducing depression in

 women, significantly reduces the global burden of disability caused by psychological disorders.

 It’s a no-brainer, right?